captainyakult/pipeline-scripts/spice_syncer_body.md

-This is a simple script that runs the spice_syncer on a single body.
+This is a simple script that runs the spice-syncer on a single body.
 Just run it like this:

 `./spice_syncer_body sc_maven`